nogibjj/Nakiyah_Assignment6/README.md

 ### Project Overview
 This project implements an ETL (Extract, Transform, Load) pipeline that processes data from external public datasets and stores it in a SQLite database.
 The key stages of the pipeline are as follows:

-Extract:
+extractData:
-Data is fetched from a public GitHub repository and loaded into a local CSV file.
+Data is fetched from a public GitHub repository, split, and loaded into 2 local CSV's file: EmployeeData & MentalHealthData

 Transform & Load:
 The CSV file is cleaned and pre-processed, ensuring the data is structured correctly and ready for analysis.
 The cleaned data is then loaded into a SQLite .db file, where it can be efficiently queried for further analysis.